 IASC: The Institute for Ascertaining Scientific Consensus

 IASC aims to be the world’s first institute dedicated to measuring scientific community opinion via large-scale international surveys.
 The official project webpage is here.
-Some relevant interviews and media are found below.

 Nature podcast on the IASC project.